A criterion for an abelian variety to be non-simple: Introduction

-Let $G$ be a finite group acting faithfully on the abelian variety $A$.
-The action induces the isotypical decomposition of $A$ which is an isogeny $ A_1 \times \cdots \times A_r \ra A$ where the $A_i$ are abelian subvarieties of $A$ uniquely determined by the simple factors $Q_i$ of the rational group algebra $\QQ[G]$.
-The factors $A_i$ decompose further up to isogeny as $A_i \sim B_i^{n_i}$.
-Here $B_i$ is an abelian subvariety of $A_i$, not uniquely determined, and $n_i = \frac{\deg \chi_i}{m_i}$, where $\chi_i$ is a complex irreducible representation associated to the simple factor $Q_i$ and $m_i$ its Schur index (see \cite[Section 13.6]{bl}).
+In an analogous way the factors $A_i$ are decomposed further up to isogeny as $A_i \sim B_i^{n_i}$.
+This last decomposition for each isotypical factor comes from the decomposition of $Q_i$ as a product of minimal ideals.
+Therefore here $B_i$ is an abelian subvariety of $A_i$, not uniquely determined, and $n_i = \frac{\deg \chi_i}{m_i}$, where $\chi_i$ is a complex irreducible representation associated to the simple factor $Q_i$ and $m_i$ its Schur index (see \cite[Section 13.6]{bl}).
 The decomposition

 is called the {\it group algebra decomposition} of the $G$-abelian variety $A$.
 Our starting point was the question whether the abelian varieties $B_i$ are simple.
 Even if $A$ is principally polarized, the induced polarization on $B_i$ is in general not principal.
 So in order to discuss the simplicity of $B_i$ we need Theorem \ref{thm3.1} also in the non-principally polarized case.
 We will outline several examples for this.